Carpentras Stele: Initial publication

 The stele was first published in 1704 by Jean-Pierre Rigord in an article focused on Rigord's description of the hieratic script; the article represented the first recognition of a non-hieroglyphic Egyptian script in modern times.
-Rigord wrote that "I have in my Cabinet an Egyptian Monument that I had engraved here, on which there are historical figures, above a Punic inscription."
+Rigord wrote that "I have in my Cabinet an Egyptian Monument that I have sketched here, on which there are historical figures, above a Punic inscription."

 Rigord had a number of plaster casts made and distributed to others in the academic community, mostly in Southern France.
 The stele was subsequently reviewed by Anne Claude de Caylus, Bernard de Montfaucon and Jean-Jacques Barthélemy.
 Barthelemy's review ended an early dispute about the language of the inscription – a consensus formed that the inscription was Phoenician; this consensus was to last until the beginning of the 19th century.

 Poetry

 A number of scholars have suggested that the inscription should be translated as a poem, i.e. in metric form.
 This was first proposed in 1868 by Joseph Derenbourg.

 The inscription, in poetic form, was translated by Charles Cutler Torrey as follows: